Automic Vault icon Automic Vault

 Gate repo-changing commands

-Release, package, and repository operations deserve a tool-layer checkpoint.
+Release, package, and repository operations need a tool-layer checkpoint.

 Storage